alyssoncs/cirilo-algorithm/README.md

 ### Range query data structures

-It was also suggested the use of a [range query data structure](https://en.wikipedia.org/wiki/Range_query_(data_structures)) (which I didn't even know existed :astonished:) such as an [interval tree](https://en.wikipedia.org/wiki/Interval_tree) and that would allow the problem to to work with floating-point numbers :sunglasses:.
+It was also suggested the use of a [range query data structure](https://en.wikipedia.org/wiki/Range_query_(data_structures)) (which I didn't even know existed :astonished:) such as an [interval tree](https://en.wikipedia.org/wiki/Interval_tree) and that would allow the solution to to work with floating-point numbers again :sunglasses:.